timkendrick/timkendrick.github.io/_posts/blog/2016-03-22-switching-to-vim.md

 - Mouse-free operation speeds things up no end
 - Super-fast editing / text manipulation shortcuts.
 I could now never live without motions and text objects.
-- Keyboard-controlled windowing support really helps when exploring a codebase
+- Keyboard-controlled windowing support really helps when diving into a large codebase
-- Macros are a powerful, if sometimes fragile, way to speed up repeated actions
+- Macros are a powerful (if sometimes fragile) way to speed up repeated actions
 - Fully integrated with the Unix ecosystem, allowing you to use your OS to its best advantage
 - Whatever you want to do, there's a plugin for it
-- Heavily customizable to create the editor of your dreams
+- Heavily customizable and scriptable to create the editor of your dreams

 ## The bad

-- Needs a large amount of configuration to reach the base level of functionality provided by most modern editors (alternatively, use a distribution like [spf13-vim](http://vim.spf13.com/) or my [vim-quickstart](https://github.com/timkendrick/vim-quickstart))
+- Needs a large amount of configuration to reach the base level of functionality provided by most modern editors (alternatively, use a distribution like [janus](https://github.com/carlhuda/janus), [spf13-vim](http://vim.spf13.com/) or my [vim-quickstart](https://github.com/timkendrick/vim-quickstart))
-- Multiple cursor support (via [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors)) is nowhere near as slick as Sublime Text / Atom
+- Multiple cursor support (via [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors)) is much clunkier than Sublime Text / Atom
+- Feels very unpolished: e.g. find/replace is much less slick than Sublime Text / Atom, syntax highlighting can be somewhat hit-and-miss on large files, plus I also very occasionally seem to get line rendering glitches
+- Non-standard keyboard shortcuts and poor discoverability of commands punishes beginner users
-- Not as fast as I thought it would be: lack of asynchronous operations for linting, autocomplete etc means that Sublime Text still has the edge (although [NeoVim](https://neovim.io/) aims to solve this)
+- Not as fast as I assumed it would be: even with relatively few plugins, the lack of asynchronous operations for linting/autocomplete/etc means that it feels a lot less snappy than Sublime Text, particularly when working with large files (although [NeoVim](https://neovim.io/) aims to solve this)
-- Poor discoverability of commands punishes beginner users
-- Relies on the user being able to touch-type confidently (although if you're a programmer who can't touch-type, you should probably [sort that out](https://www.typing.com/) first – it really doesn't take long)
-- UX is a bit rough around the edges: I sometimes never feel completely sure that I won't accidentally lose work if I make the wrong decision at a prompt
-- Syntax highlighting can be somewhat hit-and-miss on large files
 - Plugin quality varies massively – some are great, some have been unmaintained for years despite bugs
+- Lack of common standards across plugins (e.g. for key mappings) can prove disorientating
 - Scripting-wise, let's just say vimscript isn't going to be winning any beauty pageants any time soon
-- Still no elegant way to carry out a project-wide find/replace in one command
+- Relies on the user being able to touch-type confidently (although if you're a programmer who can't touch-type, you should probably [sort that out](https://www.typing.com/) first – it really doesn't take long)

 ## The ugly

-- Even when heavily customized, the UI looks truly horrible compared to a modern editor.
+- Even when heavily customized, the UI looks pretty awful compared to a modern editor.
 Remember you're going to be staring at this thing all day, every day.

 ## So, should I bother learning Vim?

-Tricky question.
-I think you probably already know the answer better than I do.
+I know this is a bit of a cop-out, but... it's up to you.
 If you actively want to learn Vim then you should go for it – I'm sure you'll enjoy it.
 If you think Vim definitely doesn't sound like your kind of thing, then don't bother learning it.
 It'll only infuriate you.

-If you find yourself in the position I was in, vaguely intending to investigate Vim when you find the time, then the fact that you're seriously considering it suggests that you'd probably benefit from learning it at some point.
+If you find yourself in the position I was in, vaguely intending to investigate Vim when you find the time, that suggests to me that you'd benefit from biting the bullet and throwing yourself into it at some point.
+It won't necessarily revolutionize your life, but it could well become your favorite code editor.
 I'd approach it a bit like learning a new programming language, and save it for a rainy day(/week) when you don't have any deadlines looming.
-Maybe a good inroad would be something like Sublime's [Vintage Mode](https://www.sublimetext.com/docs/3/vintage.html), or Atom's [vim-mode](https://atom.io/packages/vim-mode-plus), which I haven't tried but could potentially be a great middle-ground.
-For reference, it took me about a week to reach approximately the same level of productivity as with Sublime Text.
+For reference, it took me a week or two of bashing my head against the wall with Vim to reach approximately the same level of productivity as with Sublime Text – maybe a better inroad would be something like Sublime's [Vintage Mode](https://www.sublimetext.com/docs/3/vintage.html), or Atom's [vim-mode](https://atom.io/packages/vim-mode-plus), which I haven't tried but could potentially be a great middle-ground for getting accustomed to motions and modal editing.
 If that rainy day never seems to arrive, I'd recommend a 3-part fracture to your proximal humerus to speed the decision.

 ## Epilogue